wp-plugins/r3df-dashboard-language-switcher/readme.txt

 == Description ==
 This plugin allows logged in users to select the language they would like to use when viewing the WordPress dashboard.
-It works with multisite and single sites.
+It works with multisite and single site installs of WordPress.

 = The plugin offers several options for language settings: =
 1. WordPress admin toolbar switcher - user can easily switch language on admin pages.